BVLOS DRONES (Beyond Visual Line of Sight).

 Traditional data collection methods included manual, vehicle-based of helicopter based forms of inspection.
 These were all subject the a variety of challenges from manual errors to low resolution data collection.
-Programmable drone flights means that the data collecting sensors be brought closer to the target for higher resolution data capturing.
-Precise flight plans can be repeated exactly every time for precise, and preformatted data collection.
+Programmable drone flights brings sensors closer to the target to capture higher resolution data.
+Precise flight plans repeats exactly every time to collect precise and pre-formatted data.
 The process of providing a quality, actionable data/information/intelligence to the recipient is speeded up to near real-time.

 Case studies show that operating drones BVLOS are about 4 to 28 times more economical that helicopters per kilometre inspection flown.

 The value of every extra kilometre of flight-time is graphically illustrated below.
-When a drone is used to respond to a security incident which could be in any direction from the point of take-off, simply doubling flight time adds exponentially more strike area range each time.
+For example, when a drone responds to a security incident this could be in any direction from the point of take-off.
+Simply doubling flight time adds exponentially more strike area range each time.
 The following calculations apply: